NPR Privacy Notice for EU Users

 Automated Decision Making and Analysis

-NPR and its data analytics and sponsorship vendors analyze user interactions with the Services to deliver personalized content to users and to serve personalized sponsorship messages.
+NPR and its data analytics and sponsorship vendors analyze user interactions with the Services to deliver personalized content to users and to serve personalized sponsorship credits and marketing messages.
 This includes tracking user preferences with respect to listening data, websites visited, Member station chosen, and search terms in order to derive a user's interests and preferences.
 The consequences of such processing for the data subject are that the data subject receives content that may be of interest to him or her, as well as email, online and in-app messages from NPR and NPR's sponsors that are geared towards the interests and preferences of the data subject.

 You must be at least 18 years of age to submit any User Materials or Personal Data on or through the Services, create a public profile, or participate in any online contests.
 If your child is under age 16 and has provided personal data to the Services, please contact us at firstname.lastname@example.org for deletion of the data.